JudeQuintana/cloud-infra-lab/README.md

 - aws cli installed and configured.

 Zone and Domain:
+- Must own the zone and the aws zone resource should already exist.
+  - Demo looks up the zone resource.
 - Change `dns_zone` and `domain_name` local variables in `alb.tf` accordingly.

 IPAM Configuration: